 - Workflow Stages – These make up each column and represent the key points of your recruitment process.
 Successful candidates will progress to the latter stages of a workflow, whilst rejected or unsuccessful candidates will be terminated within the furthest stage that they reach.

 - Workflow Sub Stage – Each stage can be made up of sub stages, which can include application statuses, actions and placement statuses.
 These are used to show progression or termination within each stage and can be used as active or inactive.
-At application or placement stages, you will be able to update the application or offer status, whilst action stages will include creating actions, inviting to interview slots or providing feedback.
+At application or placement stages, you will be able to update the application or offer status, whilst action stages will include creating actions, inviting to select an interview slot or providing feedback.

 - Contacted States – When an applicant arrives within a sub-stage, the contact state will update.
 Depending on whether an applicant has received correspondence at this stage or has previously received correspondence at this stage, they will be shown with a difference state.
 The states are as follows: